Edd12321/zrc/README.md

 <img src="img/zrc.svg" width=100 height=auto />
 <p>
 <b>This is the new, better and REWRITTEN version of Zrc (master branch)!
-It has way less bugs, a better codebase, nicer syntax, etc. It also no longer has regex and a bunch of other stuff.
-I plan to add it again.
+It has way less bugs, a better codebase, nicer syntax, etc.
 </b>
 </p>